Point Lobos SCUBA Diving

 Upon arriving at PLSR, each diver must show proof of diver certification.
 The only acceptable proof is the diver certification card or certificate from a recognized organization such as NAUI, PADI, YMCA, NASDS, SSI, etc. If your C-card does not have a photograph, you will be asked to show your driver's license or other picture ID.

-Point Lobos State Reserve provides a special diving experience.
+Point Lobos State Natural Reserve provides a special diving experience.
 Reservations will allow divers to plan ahead.
-Fifteen teams of divers are permitted in Point Lobos State Reserve each day.
-There is also a limit of four teams of Kayakers/ SUPs per day.
-All requirements and regulations for diving at PLSR remain in effect.
+Ten teams of divers are permitted in Point Lobos State Natural Reserve each day.
+There is a limit of four Kayak/ SUPs per day.
+All requirements and regulations for diving at PLSNR remain in effect.

 Rules and Regulations

-4. Divers and boats may enter or exit the water only at the access ramp at Whalers Cove parking lot.
+- Divers and vessels may enter or exit the water only at the dive access ramp at Whalers Cove parking lot.

-5. The diving area is limited to Whalers and Bluefish Coves.
-All other areas of the Reserve are closed to diving.
+- The diving area is limited to Whalers and Bluefish Coves.
+All other areas of the Reserve are closed to diving and aquatic activity.
 Snorkeling is NOT permitted at China Cove or Gibson Beach.